telerik/blazor-docs/components/dateinput/overview.md

 * When inside an `EditForm`, if no attributes are present on the field, and the value is deleted, a validation error is shown.

+### Standard Behavior

+When the value in the editor is evaluated two separate aspects are taken into accont:

+* The `value` of the input

+* The `separator` of the date segments.
+The supported separators in the Telerik date editors - `TelerikDateInput`, `TelerikDatePicker`, `TelerikDateTimePicker`, and the `TelerikTimePicker`, are the forward-slash `/`, the comma `,`, and the dot `.`.

+The input focuses the next date segment automatically when one of the following conditions are met.
+In the examples the `M/d/yyyy` date format will be used and the `month` segment specifically.

+* When the user inputs a `valid value` - a digit or two digits that can be successfully form a month of the year.

+    * If the value is `two (2)` the focus will automatically shift to the next date segment (the day) since there are no months with two digits that start with `two (2)`.

+    * If the value is `one (1)` the focus will not automatically shift to the next date segment (the day) because there are months with two digits that start with `one (1)` - October (10), November (11), and December (12).

+* By providing the `separator` in the input or using the `left / right` arrows on the keyboard.

+    * This would allow the user to quickly submit `one (1)` as a valid month without having to type `01` for January.

+    * Providing a `separator` is an alternative to using the `left / right` arrows on the keyboard.
+This is useful when the user utilizes a numeric keyboard on a mobile device where no arrows are available.

+This behavior allows the application users to quickly input a date in the editor, for example, writing `112021` will be automatically formatted to a valid `DateTime` object - `1/1/2021`.

 >caption Example of using validation to prompt the user for certain input